javierip/parallel-processing-teaching-toolkit/README.md

 ## Contnent
 The content of the repository is ordered as follows:
-1. Compiling examples
+1.Compiling examples

-2. Terminal scripting
+2.Terminal scripting

 3. Multi-core processors programming

 4. GPUs and accelerators  programming

 5. Computer clusters  programming

 6. Projects that integrates previous items